 The breadth of surface types a dimensioner can accurately and precisely measure is referred to as its dynamic range.
 The wider the dynamic range of a dimensioner, the more items it can accurately measure.
 In some cases, items which fall outside of a dimensioner's dynamic range are simply passed as no reads and are either sent through the sorter again, redirected for manual processing or go through without being measured.

-A dimensioner's dynamic range is depicted by the following table.
-The numbers represent the percent reflection an object's surface generates.
+A dimensioner's dynamic range is depicted by the following graphic.